 Correspondence between Council and the relevant service providers from January 2020 confirm that electricity, gas, sewer, telecommunications and water can be provided to the precinct.
 Electricity can be supplied to the area from existing assets to the west of the precinct.
 In relation to sewer assets, there is sufficient capacity in the existing sewer to accommodate the initial stages of development of the precinct.
 Water distribution mains exist along Oates Road and Korumburra – Wonthaggi Road.
 New water and sewer mains, and three new sewer pump stations will be provided throughout the precinct.

 The final design of constructed waterways (including widths), drainage corridors, retarding basins, wetlands, and associated paths, boardwalks, bridges and planting, will be developed to the satisfaction of the catchment management authority and the responsible authority.

+Transmission Pressure Gas Pipeline

+The Multinet Gas South Gippsland Pipeline is proximate to the north-eastern boundary of the PSP area, sitting just outside the precinct boundary (refer Figure 17 below).
+A Safety Management Study (SMS) was prepared by Project Delivery Assurance in consultation with the pipeline operator Multinet Gas (MG), which included an AS2885 Pipeline Impact Assessment and facilitation of a SMS workshop.

+The SMS Report captures all actions undertaken as a result of the SMS, most notably the re-design of the retarding basin at the north-eastern PSP boundary to overlap entirely with the pipeline measurement length (143m), and the inclusion of provisions within the PSP and ordinance that addresses the safety risks presented by the pipeline.
+Service proving and survey work was undertaken to resolve potential conflict between the pipeline and proposed drainage and transport infrastructure.

+Figure 17 – Excerpt of PSP Utilities Plan showing extent of pipeline and measurement length